cl-unix-cybernetics/cl-unix-cybernetics/README.md

 Current status
 --------------

 Adams is currently able to use a local shell or connect to remote hosts via ssh.

-He is quite the hardcore hacker wannabe using only /bin/sh though ksh and bash suit him fine too.
+Adams is this hardcore hacker using only `/bin/sh` commands.
-He's still green but he can already gather basic information about users, groups and files.

-We are currently teaching him about new kinds of resources and how to read resource specification manifests.
+This makes `ksh` and `bash` suitable shells for adams as they are compatible with `/bin/sh`.

+Supported resource types :
+ - Host (hostname)
+ - User (useradd, usermod, userdel)
+ - Group (groupadd, groupmod, groupdel)
+ - File (owner, group, permissions, content)
+ - Directory (owner, group, permissions)
+ - Package (Debian, OpenBSD)

 Security design